- Cap-and-Trade Program

 - Auction Examples (posted December 18, 2020)

-Auction Participant Training
+Auction Participant Training and Guidance

 An auction participant training presentation is posted annually and updated as needed.
 This training presentation provides detailed requirements and instructions for participating in a joint auction, including eligibility; applicant requirements; administrative requirements; submitting a bid guarantee; bidding; and a description of the process to complete auction settlement and transfer of allowances.
+The Introduction to the WCI, Inc. Auction Platform provides an overview of functionality to support use of the new Auction Platform.

 Guidance on Treatment of Unsold Allowances